HOWEVER, do not get discouraged (at least about this). In fact, it is fairly easy once you change your perspective a bit.

 Grey everything out

 Create a new image (it doesn't have to be the size of your app) that is simply all grey in your (not-so-)favorite paint program (e.g. MS Paint will work).
 You can really just size your image, pick a grey, paint the whole thing and then save it.
 Nothing fancy.
+You can of course, get fancy and do pretty much any image.

 In PowerApps,